jamisoncrawford/lakeview/codebook.md

 * `pdf_no`: Integer indicating which PDF document contains particular record in raw data; typically "1"
 * `pdf_pg`: Integer indicating which page number of PDF identified in `pdf_no` for partcular record
 * `pg_ob`: Integer indicating which observation on `pdf_pg` the record represents
+  - In instances where `pg_ob` appear missing, multiple rows for a single observation are collapsed

 ## Common Structure: Hancock & Lakeview